What Humanitas Looks For: The Art of Screenwriting and Exploring the Human Condition

 But all writers have good nights.
 They experience what psychologists call flow, moments where someone is so enmeshed in their work that it feels as if they are not the source of their own creativity, as if they are just a conduit for someone else’s words.
 Some call it “discovery writing.”
 Even if the writing done that night goes nowhere, whether it’s edited out or the final product never sees a wide audience, there is an excitement and joy in the moment to be appreciated.
 Perhaps it is a cliche, but the most important part of the writing process, just as it is in the stories themselves, is the journey and not the destination.

-Humanitas invites partners and other interested parties to share their views on a variety of subjects on the Humanitas Blog.
-The opinions expressed here do not necessarily represent those of Humanitas, its Board of Directors, advisors, employees, contractors, or fellows.
+Humanitas invites partners and other interested parties to query if they have an article for the Humanitas Blog.
+The opinions expressed on the blog do not necessarily represent those of Humanitas, its Board of Directors, advisors, employees, contractors, or fellows.